michalchrzastek/Budget-Monitor/README.md

 ```
 pip3 install pandas
 ```

-4. Download this repo

-Maybe 4.
-Create a new folder for the web app files
+5. Specify application dicrovery
 ```
-mkdir bm_app
-cd bm_app/
-nano app.py
+export FLASK_APP=main.py
 ```
-xx.
-Start the Flask app with this command:
+6. Start the Flask app with this command:
 ```
 flask run
 ```
-13. Open a web browser on your laptop/PC and enter:
+7. Open a web browser and enter:
 ```
 localhost:5000
 ```
+8. PLAY :)

-YY.
-Optional, To Close VENV
+Optional, To Close the app and VENV
 ```
+CTRL + C
 deactivate
 ```